Assessing the Risk and Potential of Arch Capital Group Ltd.'s (ACGL) Stock

 ACGL) stock’s latest price update

-Arch Capital Group Ltd. (NASDAQ: ACGL)’s stock price has increased by 5.31 compared to its previous closing price of 62.74.
-Despite this, the company has seen a fall of -3.38% in its stock price over the last five trading days.
+Arch Capital Group Ltd. (NASDAQ: ACGL)’s stock price has increased by 3.90 compared to its previous closing price of 63.15.
+Despite this, the company has seen a gain of 0.66% in its stock price over the last five trading days.
 The Wall Street Journal reported on 05/10/21 that BioNTech, Arch Capital, Freeport-McMoRan: What to Watch When the Stock Market Opens Today

 Analysts’ Opinion of ACGL

-In the past week, ACGL stock has gone down by -3.38%, with a monthly decline of -0.32% and a quarterly surge of 10.30%.
-The volatility ratio for the week is 4.20%, and the volatility levels for the last 30 days are 2.42% for Arch Capital Group Ltd. The simple moving average for the last 20 days is -3.66% for ACGL stock, with a simple moving average of 23.17% for the last 200 days.
+In the past week, ACGL stock has gone up by 0.66%, with a monthly decline of -2.22% and a quarterly surge of 8.00%.
+The volatility ratio for the week is 4.58%, and the volatility levels for the last 30 days are 2.58% for Arch Capital Group Ltd. The simple moving average for the last 20 days is -3.92% for ACGL stock, with a simple moving average of 21.92% for the last 200 days.

 Analysts’ Opinion of ACGL